ibm-cloud-docs/EventStreams/using_rest_producer.md

 ## Limitations
 {: #rest_producer_limitations}

-When you use the REST producer API, there is a limitation on the maximum size of the message that is passed as request payload.
+When you use the REST producer API, a limitation exists on the maximum size of the message that is passed as request payload.
 The maximum size of the payload is limited to 64 K.

 ## API reference
 {: #rest_api_reference}